 How did I get a Neuroma?

 Neuromas form most often between the 3rd and 4th metatarsal bones at the branch point of the plantar nerve.
 This area is an area of much movement which causes friction.
-This agitates the nerve and over months and years can cause the nerve to swell and become scarred.
+This agitates the nerve.
+Over months and years the nerve will swell and become scarred.

 How do you diagnose a Neuroma?

 The most reliable diagnosis of a Neuroma comes from a good evaluation of your symptoms and examining your foot.

 X-rays of the foot are helpful in ruling out a metatarsal stress fracture.
 They can also show the proximity of the metatarsal bones, which can be a contributing factor to neuroma formation.